Freedom of Information and Protection of Privacy

 The FOIP Act provides that Albertans have

-- The right to request access to information held by the MD of Foothills,
+- The right to request access to information held by Foothills County,

-- The right to access personal information about themselves held by the MD of Foothills,
+- The right to access personal information about themselves held by Foothills County,

-- The right to request correction to their personal information held by the MD of Foothills,
+- The right to request correction to their personal information held by Foothills County,

-- Controls on the collection, use and disclosure of personal information, by the MD of Foothills
+- Controls on the collection, use and disclosure of personal information, by Foothills County.

 - The right to request independent review of decisions made under FOIP.